What to Wear to a Job Interview: Expert Tips for Every Industry

-Whether we like it or not, fashion matters when it comes to landing your dream job—and having your closet ready with job interview outfits can help take a little pressure off an already stressful situation.
+Whether we like it or not, fashion and how you physically present yourself matters when it comes to landing your dream job—and having your closet ready with job interview outfits can help take a little pressure off an already stressful situation.

 When deciding what to wear to a job interview, you want to fit in to the company culture—but also, of course, stand out from the pack—and navigating the two can be a challenge.
-Nowadays, even some of the strictest companies have relaxed their dress codes to adapt to the startup-fueled, tech-first economy, but what’s appropriate still varies from industry to industry—and despite the fact that we’d all like to think our resume speaks louder than our pencil skirt, what you wear during the interview process remains very important.
+Nowadays, even some of the strictest companies have relaxed their dress codes to adapt to the startup-fueled, tech-first economy, but what’s appropriate still varies from industry to industry.
+And despite the fact that we’d all like to think our resume speaks louder than our pencil skirt, what you wear during the interview process remains very important.

 “First impressions are critical.
 What you wear is the first thing people see, before you even say a word,” says Barry Drexler, the founder of Expert Interview Coach. “[Hiring managers] evaluate your appearance because they don’t know you yet, and they don’t have a lot to go on.”

+MORE: 27 Modern Interview Outfit Ideas to Help You Land the Gig

 It’s during this first interaction that people size you up based on everything from your handshake to your choice of shoes.
-Whoever is hiring needs to be able to visualize you in the position they’re trying to fill—and, in 2016, that doesn’t necessarily mean showing up in something extra-conservative.
+Whoever is hiring needs to be able to visualize you in the position they’re trying to fill—and that doesn’t necessarily mean showing up in something extra-conservative.

-“Recent grads especially are fish out of water,” says Jill Jacinto, media manager for WORKS by Nicole Williams, a company dedicated to helping young women find jobs.
+“Recent grads especially are fish out of water,” says Jill Jacinto, managing editor and associate director of editorial and communications for WORKS by Nicole Williams, a company dedicated to helping young women find jobs.
 “They often get advice from their parents, who say they need a classic suit.
 My mom, who hasn’t worked in years, took me suit shopping.
 And I was taking her advice, which now seems laughable.
 We need to break away from the power suit mentality.”

 So, how do we know what’s appropriate and what’s not?
 “It’s all about understanding the company culture,” says Ryan Kahn, founder of The Hired Group and MTV’s Hired career coach.

 That means everything from knowing if the executive team will likely be dressed in hoodies (and what that means for you as a hopeful employee) to understanding what colors are likely to be acceptable—a pink handbag is probably going to look a lot more at home in an interview with Kate Spade New York, for instance, than it will at Bloomberg.
-“You want to wear colors that show you fit in the company’s culture and that show your personality, but in subtle way,” says Rahel Berihu, a stylist and longtime volunteer at Dress For Success, which provides support and professional clothing to promote women’s economic independence.
+“You want to wear colors that show you fit in the company’s culture and that show your personality, but in subtle way,” says Rahel Berihu, a wardrobe stylist and longtime volunteer at Dress For Success, which provides support and professional clothing to promote women’s economic independence.
 “You don’t want your outfit to be overpowering or distracting.”

 Though everyone we spoke to agreed that overdressed is better than underdressed, neither is a particularly good look.
 “People in creative firms might see you as less creative, a little uptight, not someone who will roll up their sleeves and get dirty,” says Frank Dahill, senior recruiter and branding expert at Sam & Lori, a New York recruitment firm that focuses on creative industries.